scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 Ideally, the trust architecture allows parties that mutually trust each other to form their own trust "union" or "domain", and to freely decide whether to trust other trust unions (domains) outside their own trust bubble.

 To fulfill the above requirements, which in fact apply well to inter-domain networking, SCION introduces the concept of **Isolation Domains**.
 An Isolation Domain (ISD) is a building block for achieving high availability, scalability, and support for heterogeneous trust.
-It consists of a logical grouping of ASes that share a uniform trust environment (i.e. a common jurisdiction).
+It consists of a logical grouping of SCION ASes that share a uniform trust environment (i.e. a common jurisdiction).

 An ISD is administered by one or multiple ASes, called the **voting ASes**.
 Furthermore, each ISD has a set of ASes that form the ISD core; these are the **core ASes**.
 The set of core and voting ASes can, but do not necessarily have to, overlap.
 It is governed by a policy called the **Trust Root Configuration** (TRC), which is negotiated by the ISD core, and which defines the locally scoped roots of trust used to validate bindings between names and public keys.